t-ahsan/EC327_Project/README.md

 #### End Screen Activity
 The end screen Activity reports to the user the result of their Quiz or Learning Activity.
 At the end of the quiz the score is reported, and Win/Loss message is given, while at the end of the learning activity the user is greeted with a success in learning the respective alphabet.

+## Documentation
+For a comprehensive review of the project, and the requisite information, please checkout the documentation folder, which describes this project in depth.
+Thanks!